shenwei356/LexicMap/docs/content/faqs/_index.md

 21. align,    Alignment text ("|" and " ") between qseq and sseq. (optional with -a/--all)
 ```

-### What is not the pident 100% when aligning with a sequence from the reference genomes?
+### Why isn't the pident 100% when aligning with a sequence from the reference genomes?

 It happens if there are some degenerate bases (e.g., `N`) in the query sequence.
 In the indexing step, all degenerate bases are converted to their lexicographic first bases.
 E.g., `N` is converted to `A`.